Tax Guide for Florists

 If you have more than one sales location, you generally must separately register each individual location with us.

-Be sure to let us know about any changes to your business, or to your mailing or email address so we can keep our records updated and inform you of important changes in laws, tax rates, or procedures.
-You can easily update your account information through our online services system by logging in with a username and password.
+Be sure to let us know about any changes to your business or to your mailing or email address so we can keep our records updated and inform you of important changes in laws, tax rates, or procedures.
+You can update your account information through our online services by logging in with a username and password.
 You may also contact our Customer Service Center or any one of our offices throughout the state.
 Contact information is available in the Resources section of this guide.

 Know Your Tax Rate

 The current statewide base sales and use tax rate is 7.25 percent.
 However, the total sales and use tax rates are higher in areas where district taxes are imposed.
-Please visit the Find a Sales and Use Tax Rate page to look up the rate for a specific address.
+Please visit the Find a Sales and Use Tax Rate webpage to look up the rate for a specific address.

 District taxes are voter-approved taxes imposed by cities, counties and other local jurisdictions.
 District taxes are added to the statewide base rate.
 As a retailer, you are responsible for reporting your retail sales and paying the tax to us at the proper rate.
 If you make retail sales in California from a business located in a taxing district, you are generally responsible for the district sales tax.
-You are also responsible for collecting, reporting, and paying the district use tax when you make sales that will be delivered into taxing districts when you are considered “engaged in business in the district.”
+You are also responsible for collecting, reporting, and paying the district use tax when you make sales that will be delivered into taxing districts when you are considered engaged in business in the district.

-Generally, you are “engaged in business” in a district when you meet one of the following conditions.
+Generally, you are engaged in business in a district when you meet one of the following conditions.
 You:

 • Have a permanent or temporary business location in the district, including a warehouse, salesroom, or office,